 Visit the Government of Canada website for more information on the federal legalization and regulation of cannabis.

-In October 2017 the provincial government released their draft Alberta Cannabis Framework, which builds on the federal bill.
-Visit the Government of Alberta website to read the draft Alberta Cannabis Framework.
+In February 2018, the provincial government released legislation and regulations regarding cannabis legalization.
+Visit the Government of Alberta website to read the Alberta Cannabis Framework.

 Past Bylaw Amendments